sheldon18/cinebox/README.md

 - 3rd party font used to give a more movie-marquee-like feel to the movie titles.
 - Session stores the users' cart items until browser is closed or purchases are completed.
 - Stripe payment integration used for safe payment processing.
-- Contact information provided so that user/potential purchaser feels comfortable and safe on an e-commerce website
+- Contact information provided so that user/potential purchaser feels comfortable and safe on an e-commerce website.
 - Responsive design for any device/layout.
 - Smooth and easy-to-follow Sign In, Sign Out, Sign Up and Checkout functionality
 - Credit Card information is submitted directly to Stripe, no payment information is stored in this website's database.